jphall663/GWU_data_mining/README.md

 #### Attendance

-Regular attendance is expected.
-Students are held responsible for all of the work of the courses in which they are registered, and all absences must be excused by the instructor before provision is made to make up the work missed.
+Regular attendance is expected, except for remote students.
+All students are held responsible for all of the work of the courses in which they are registered, and all absences must be excused by the instructor before provision is made to make up the work missed.

 #### Class Policy Changes